lgaudencio/footy-fever/README.md

 * Copy the repository link to the clipboard
 * Open your IDE of choice (git must be installed for the next steps)
 * Type git clone copied-git-url into the IDE terminal
-* The project will now of been cloned on your local machine for use.
+* The project will now be cloned on your local machine for use.

 ## Credits

 All code used to develop this game is custom.
-Some resources were used implement specific features, these were the following:
+Some resources were used to implement specific features, these were the following:

 * [Using the strip() method to remove all white spacing from the users input name](https://www.geeksforgeeks.org/python-string-strip/)